 My requirements for snacks are quite stringent.
 I know that what goes in to my boys’ bodies significantly affects their ADHD and general well being.
 I want snacks that will tilt the odds in their favor and give them a leg up on their day.

-After about four years of trying loads of different snacks, I believe I have found the best snacks for ADHD.
+After about five years of trying loads of different snacks, I believe I have found the best snacks for ADHD.
 Now let me explain:

 Obviously the best snacks are whole foods, like fruits and veggies, hummus and nut butters.
 But for this post I am sticking with things that are packaged for the ultimate ease.
 My kids love one packaged snack in their lunch, so it looks at least a smidge like the Standard American Lunch.

-Nutrition-wise we are gluten free, corn free, soy free, and nearly dairy free.
+Nutrition-wise we are gluten free, corn free, soy free, and dairy free.
 Our snacks need lots of protein and very little sugar.
 I prefer there to be as few ingredients as possible and no refrigeration needed so it possibly can sit in a car or a backpack for a few days and still be edible.
 Here’s our list of the best snacks for ADHD!

 The Best Snacks for ADHD: